hggorel/Project4/index.md

 I pulled multiple datasets on related environmental topics and utilized Tableau to compare different features of each set since they all shared some of the same locations.
 The data compares different individual country's percentage of protected lands, climate risks, emissions statistics, and scores for amounts of endangered species.
 I was then able to create graphs to examine and present how these things all interact with each other and correlate.

 I used datasets specifically from the Organisation for Economic Co-Operation and Development (OECD) and from UN Environmental Program datasets like ProtectedPlanet.
 The OECD collects data on biodiversity and different environmental factors to help countries create and implement effective policies relating to these problems.
 The UN Environmental Program additionally collects data on climate, nature, pollution, emissions, risks to help their members make decisions based on the most accurate data possible.
 Though I'm not personally making decisions on any of these things as I'm not a politician, I do think that the environment is extremely important and changes have to be happening on the nation-level to actually make an impact on the world.
-INdividual people can do what they can, but until countries actively make a decision to improve their global impact, it will be very difficult if not impossible to stop the negative trends.
+Individual people can do what they can, but until countries actively make a decision to improve their global impact, it will be very difficult if not impossible to stop the negative trends.

 ## Initial Questions